-Ethereum’s Merge is part of a transition Ethereum from a Proof of Work blockchain to a Proof of Stake.
+Ethereum’s Merge is part of Ethereum’s transition from a Proof of Work blockchain to Proof of Stake.
 In general, Proof of Stake offers numerous benefits to scalability and sustainability.

-As Ethereum moves to its new sharded structure, the original mainnet’s state will be transferred.
+As Ethereum moved to its new scalable structure, the original mainnet’s state was transferred.
 This means that ETH holders won’t need to do anything with their coins and should be wary of scammers telling them they need to “transfer” their tokens.

 Ethereum’s long-anticipated move to a Proof of Stake consensus mechanism has, for many HODLers, raised an important question: What do I need to do with my ETH?
 The question is a good one, as the safety of your funds can be at risk if you don’t fully understand the situation.
 First, let’s look at the reasons behind Ethereum’s move to Proof of Stake (PoS).

-Since Ethereum’s (ETH) creation, it’s used the same system as Bitcoin (BTC) to generate consensus on new blocks of transactions: Proof of Work (PoW).
+From Ethereum’s (ETH) creation until the Merge, it used the same system as Bitcoin (BTC) to generate consensus on new blocks of transactions: Proof of Work (PoW).
 This consensus mechanism allows miners to reach an agreement without a central authority, even in the face of malicious actors working against them.

 Proof of Work, as implemented by Satoshi Nakamoto in the Bitcoin network, created an effective, reliable method for achieving consensus on decentralized networks.
 To this day, the Bitcoin network still hasn’t been successfully attacked.

 However, PoW has fallen out of favor with some developers and users.
 It is often seen as:

 Energy inefficient.
 PoW disincentivizes bad actors making large-scale attacks by making it costly in terms of energy.
 While this is one way of securing the network, staking is now seen as a more sustainable alternative.